-Department Of Revenue offers an informal property review process.
-This allows you an opportunity to have your questions answered concerning the value on your property.
-The AB-26 form is available at the DOR’s office or you may click on the link below.
-Completed forms are to be turned in to the DOR office within thirty days of the date your property assessment notice is received or on/before the first Monday in June annually.
+Department of Revenue (DOR) offers an informal property review process.
+This allows you, the taxpayer, an opportunity to have your questions answered concerning the value on your property.
+The AB-26 form is available at the DOR’s office (2723 Boothill Court #100, Bozeman) or you may click on the link below.
+Completed forms are to be turned in to the DOR office within thirty days of the date your classification and appraisal notice is received or on/before the first Monday in June annually.
 A written determination from the DOR will be mailed after the review.

 **The Board encourages Taxpayers to have an informal review prior to an appeal.
-DOR resolves roughly 75% of all disputes by explaining the process of the mass appraisal system.
-They can also correct any errors on your property record card and possibly change the assessed value based on comparable sales or a cost approach analysis.
+DOR resolves roughly 85% of all disputes by explaining the process of the mass appraisal system.
+DOR can also correct any errors on your property record card and possibly change the assessed value based on comparable sales or a cost approach analysis.